Prakashkakarlla/Prakashkakarlla/README.md

 - 👋 Hi, I’m @Prakashkakarlla
-- 👀 I’m interested in ...
+- 👀 I’m interested in building impactful web applications and expanding my expertise in full-stack development.
-- 🌱 I’m currently learning SpringBoot
+- 🌱 I’m currently learning Spring Boot to strengthen my backend skills.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on web development projects and open-source contributions.
-- 📫 How to reach me ...
+- 📫 You can reach me at [kakarllaprakash108@gmail.com].